Force over Distance: Chapter 22

 “Of course they are,” Young sighed.
 “What happened after I passed out?”

 “Um, you missed what was possibly one of the most badass Rush moments ever,” Eli said.
 “I wish I’d had a kino.
-Because, you know, when you think of Rush, or at least when I do, the word ‘badass’ doesn’t necessarily come to mind, but seriously.
+Because, you know, when you think of Rush, or at least when I do, the word ‘badass’ doesn’t necessarily come to mind?
+But seriously.
 It was awesome.
-He literally stood in front of Chloe and I while we dragged you backwards and took out all of the remaining aliens that were moving in on our position.”
+He literally stood in front of Chloe and I while we dragged you backwards and took out all of the remaining aliens.”

 “Sorry I missed it,” Young said, suppressing a smile.

-“Me too,” Eli said.
-“No one’s going to believe me, except for maybe Chloe, who saw it anyways, and, like, barely cares for some reason.”
+“Me too,” Eli replied.
+“No one’s gonna believe me, except maybe Chloe, who saw it anyways, and, like, barely cares for some reason.”

 Chloe and Eli continued regaling him with the details of their escape and repair of the shuttle.
-Young let them do it because it was improving their spirits, and because he needed the time to regain his ability to move.
-After they’d gotten most of it out of their system, he put them to work on the problem of modifying the sensors to detect whatever type of interference the aliens had begun to employ.
+Young let them do it because it was improving their spirits, and because he needed the time to regain his mobility.
+After they’d gotten most of it out of their systems, he put them to work on modifying the sensors to cut through alien EM interference.

 She glanced often at Rush.